-When you consider that these world powers were using technologically advanced explosives and weapons built to be efficient killing machines, it comes as no surprise that the war featured some of the bloodiest battles ever.
-We've gathered some of the most significant battles of violent conflict, each one costing thousands -- and in some cases millions -- of lives.
+When you consider that these world powers were using technologically advanced explosives and weapons built to be efficient killing machines, it's no surprise that World War II includes some of the bloodiest battles ever fought.
+We've listed some of the most significant here, in no particular order.

 We'll start with one of the bloodiest battles in the Pacific theater.